-Is your belly starting to hurt and you see signs you might have contracted the stomach flu?
-Does that mean you and your baby are in danger?
+Are you pregnant and think you might have contracted the stomach flu?
+Does that mean you and your baby are in serious danger?

 Before you’re left to imagine the worst-case scenario, we’ll let you know what to do if you have the stomach flu while pregnant.

-When the virus or bacteria sweeps through your body it can upset the balance of our stomach acid, irritate the lining of your whole digestive system, and even cause an imbalance in our gut bacteria.
-The result is vomiting, diarrhea, fever, and stomach aches.
+When the virus or bacteria sweeps through the body, it can upset the balance of stomach acid, irritate the lining of the digestive system, and even cause an imbalance in the bacteria that live in our intestines.
+The result is vomiting, diarrhea, fever, and stomach pain.

 In most cases, the infection is very mild and does not progress into anything serious.
-After around 10 days your body should have fought off the infection, rebalanced your gut bacteria, and healed any inflammation or damage caused by the infection (source).
+After around ten days, your body should have fought off the infection, rebalanced your gut bacteria, and healed any inflammation or damage caused by the infection (1).

 Keep In Mind